-The High Court Division observed that on the day of issuance of rule no cause of action in respect of the first component of the rule existed since the Ministry of Land accorded approval of the order of revocation of the acquisition proceedings on 18th 14^{th} was February, 2008, as the rule issued on December, 2008, and that the mausoleum on the gifted land and the academic building of USTC are almost complete.
+11. The High Court Division observed that on the day of issuance of rule no cause of action in respect of the first component of the rule existed since the Ministry of Land accorded approval of the order of revocation of the acquisition proceedings on 18th February, 2008, as the rule was issued on 14th December, 2008, and that the mausoleum on the gifted land and the academic building of USTC are almost complete.
 It was further observed that the location of the East Pahartali mass graveyard is a disputed question of fact.
-However, the High Court Division observed that the amendment of the project proforma by the Planning Commission is definitely an act of revision of the earlier decision of the Government and concluded by observing that "We strongly feel inspite of the existence of the that underconstruction academic building of the USTC on the disputed property, it is always at the discretion of Executive to initiate the process а new of acquisition of the East Pahartali mass graveyard from its identification and conservation.
+However, the High Court Division observed that the amendment of the project proforma by the Planning Commission is definitely an act of revision of the earlier decision of the East Pahartali mass graveyard from its identification and conservation.
 That exclusively belongs to the province of the Executive.
 If need be, the Government may appoint high-powered committee for proper identification and conservation of all war must graveyards across the country."

-Leave was granted to consider whether the revocation of the acquisition proceedings tantamount giving undue advantage to the USTC to in total disregard to the public interest in preserving the site of mass graveyard; secondly, whether the action of the respondents was arbitrary and malafide; and thirdly, whether the High Court Division has considered the conservation of the mass graveyard located at East Pahartali Mouza appertaining to B.S.
-152 and 153 Plot Nos. while maintaining the revocation order.
+12. Leave was granted to consider whether the revocation of the acquisition proceedings tantamount to giving undue advantage to the USTC in total disregard to the public interest in preserving the site of mass graveyard; secondly, whether the action of the respondents was arbitrary and malafide; and thirdly, whether the High Court Division has considered the conservation of the mass graveyard located at East Pahartali Mouza appertaining to B.S.
+Plot Nos.
+152 and 153 while maintaining the revocation order.